 UCT COATINGS’ EXO® PATENTED NICKEL BORON TECHNOLOGY

-UCT’s patented Nickel Boron plating, now known as EXO®, helps them and users maintain a competitive advantage.
-It is widely used in many applications and industries.
-The EXO® Process uses Nickel Boron that contains a higher boron content than does any other commercially available Ni3B.
-This extra attention to detail results in increased hardness and wear resistance.
-Parts coated with EXO® Nickel Boron run longer and require less maintenance.
-The patented coating also greatly enhances heat dissipation.
-This results in the treated products running cooler than non-treated parts.
+UCT's innovative Nickel Boron plating, trademarked as EXO®, represents a significant advancement in surface treatments, offering a unique competitive edge in various applications and industries.
+The EXO® Process utilizes a Nickel Boron alloy with a higher boron content than any commercially available Ni3B.
+This careful formulation enhances material properties, such as increased hardness and superior wear resistance.
+Consequently, parts treated with EXO® Nickel Boron exhibit longer operational life and reduced maintenance needs.
+Furthermore, this patented coating notably improves heat dissipation, ensuring that treated products operate at cooler temperatures than their non-treated counterparts.

-- Virtually any application where reduced friction, extended service life, enhanced performance and lower maintenance are desirable.
+- Versatility in Application: Ideal for virtually any context where reduced friction, prolonged service life, enhanced performance, and lower maintenance are sought after.

 Buy a Black Nitride BCG